How Long Does Exterior Paint Last?

 Use The Right Tools

-When it comes to getting a smooth finish that sticks well to the outer wall surface, the ideal tools for the job are paintbrushes made of natural bristles and airless sprayers.
-By using proper application tools, your home's exterior will retain its pristine appearance for many years.
+When it comes to getting a smooth finish that sticks well to the outer wall surface, the ideal tools for the job are paint rollers and airless sprayers.

 Consider The Local Weather Conditions

 The longevity of your paint largely depends on the weather.
-Damage from the elements, such as humidity, sunlight, temperature variations, snow, rain, and high winds can cause paint to peel, chip, and fade.
-You’ll want to choose paints designed to withstand extreme weather to combat the elements.
+Damage from the elements, such as humidity, sunlight, temperature variations, snow, rain, and high winds, can cause paint to peel, chip, and fade.
+You’ll want to choose paint formulas designed to withstand extreme weather conditions.

 Exterior Maintenance To Help Paint Last Longer